 Hugh Herr is building the next generation of bionic limbs, robotic prosthetics inspired by nature's own designs.
 Herr lost both legs in a climbing accident 30 years ago; now, as the head of the MIT Media Lab's Biomechatronics group, he shows his incredible technology in a talk that's both technical and deeply personal — with the help of ballroom dancer Adrianne Haslet-Davis, who lost her left leg in the 2013 Boston Marathon bombing, and performs again for the first time on the TED stage.

 Caleb Harper This computer will grow your food in the future

+(This talk is under review by TED's editors.)
 What if we could grow delicious, nutrient-dense food, indoors anywhere in the world?
 Caleb Harper, director of the Open Agriculture Initiative at the MIT Media Lab, wants to change the food system by connecting growers with technology.
 Get to know Harper's "food computers" and catch a glimpse of what the future of farming might look like.